Chinese stocks tumble to multi-year lows after Wall St rout

 “The market is also worried that U.S.-China relations will get even worse.”

-The smaller Shenzhen index was down 6.45 percent and the start-up board ChiNext Composite index was weaker by 6.3 percent.
+The smaller Shenzhen index and the start-up board ChiNext Composite index were also crunched by big losses, down 6.45 percent and 6.3 percent, respectively.

 “Unless you withdraw from stocks entirely, you’d want to go for more defensive stocks, like public utilities,” Leung said.

-Shares in infrastructure firms from China’s west bucked the down trend.
+Shares in infrastructure firms from China’s western region bucked the down trend.
 The shares rallied after Chinese President Xi Jinping called for the launch of the planning and construction of the Sichuan-Tibet railway.

 Stock of Tibet Tianlu, principally engaged in construction and mineral exploration, jumped near 7 percent.